Transformer Circuits Can Realize Clustering Algorithms: Results

-Beyond finding transformer configurations that execute known algorithms in-context, the general view of the transformer architecture as an algorithmic skeleton allows us to add or substitute architectural components, thereby introducing ``novel'' clustering algorithms.
+Beyond finding transformer configurations that execute known algorithms in-context, the general view of the transformer architecture as an algorithmic skeleton allows us to add or substitute architectural components, yielding ``novel'' clustering algorithms.
 We present two such algorithms:

-\begin{itemize} \item (\S\ref{sec:methods:new:robust}) {\bf Robust $k$-means clustering.} While trimmed $k$-means increases the robustness of the $k$-means algorithm by effectively ignoring the outliers based on an estimated distance threshold, we develop an alternate form of robust discrete $k$-means by utilizing a sparse soft-max attention~\citep{gupta2021memory, martins2016softmax}.
-Using a sparse soft-max attention selects points close to the cluster centers, while weighting the contributions of the (selected) points based on their distance to the cluster centers.
-This dampens the contributions of cluster members that, while included in the update, are still far away from centers. \item (\S\ref{sec:methods:new:kmeds}) {\bf Randomized Euclidean $k$-medoids clustering.} A closely related clustering problem is that of Euclidean $k$-medoids, defined as:
+\paragraph{Robust $k$-means clustering.} (\Cref{sec:methods:new}) While trimmed $k$-means increases the robustness of the $k$-means algorithm by effectively ignoring the outliers based on an estimated distance threshold, we develop an alternate form of robust discrete $k$-means by utilizing a sparse soft-max attention~\citep{gupta2021memory, martins2016softmax}.
+Such attention selects points close to the cluster centers, while weighting the contributions of the (selected) points based on their distance to the cluster centers.
+This dampens the contributions of cluster members that are far away from centers.